planetjekyll/quickrefs/YAML.md

 - title: Bootstrap
   github: drjekyllthemes/jekyll-bootstrap-theme
   branch: gh-pages
-  author: Dr. Henry Jekyll et al
+  author: Gerald Bauer
   thumbnail: drjekyll-bootstrap.png
   license: Public Domain
 - title: Classics Book
   github: drjekyllthemes/jekyll-book-theme
   branch: gh-pages
-  author: Dr. Henry Jekyll et al
+  author: Gerald Bauer
   thumbnail: drjekyll-book.png
   license: Public Domain
 ```

 Note: The colon (`:`) key/value separator MUST (only) be followed by a space, thus,
-you can use `author  :  Dr. Henry Jekyll et al` and so on.
+you can use `title  :  Classics Books` and so on.

 Note: The number sign / hash (`#`) used for inline end-of-line comments MUST
 have both a leading and trailing space e.g. `some text here  # comment starts here`,